erindb/sorites/README.md

 	* Experiment 7: sorites premises experiment with new dollar amounts
 	* Experiment 8: a prior elicitation experiment where in one condition, we asked about bins individually
 * Sorites priors experiments
-	* Experiment 9: 3 domain bins prior elicitation experiment
+	* **ONE PRIOR ELICITATION EXPT** Experiment 9: 3 domain bins prior elicitation experiment
 * Sorites premises experiments
-	* Experiments 10 & 11: sorites premises experiment with full range of responses, two different ways of phrasing the inductive premise.
+	* **ACTUAL SORITES EXPT** Experiments 10 & 11: sorites premises experiment with full range of responses, two different ways of phrasing the inductive premise.
 Also within this directory is a folder `older-writeups` which contains descriptions of many of the experiments as well as some old model results.

 # To do

+* get Justine's data and check lognormal fit against inferred parameters for Experiment 6a and Experiment 9 [E]
+* implement alternative models [M]
+* look at distributions of responses for sorites [M]

 Bayesian data analysis and model comparison.

 Alternative models:

 * quantile model
 * unlifted threshold variable
+* listener models + transformation:
 	* literal (L0) model
 	* listener (L1) model
+* speaker models:
+	* s1
+	* s2